Parikrma Humanity Foundation: Academic Focus and Programs

 Parikrma has adopted the CBSE English curriculum, built around the concept of understanding and making learning fun and experiential.

-Parikrma operates on a 360-degree development model, supporting various aspects of a child's life.
-They provide three meals a day, comprehensive healthcare including regular health check-ups, immunizations, and counseling, and community support for parents, including de-addiction programs, women's empowerment, wellness workshops, vocational skills, etc.
+Parikrma operates on a 360-degree development model, supporting various aspects of a child’s life.
+They provide three meals a day, comprehensive healthcare including regular health check-ups, immunizations, and counseling, and community support for parents, including de-addiction programs, women’s empowerment, wellness workshops, vocational skills, and more.

-Parikrma also believes in an end-to-end (e2e) model in which they look after a child from kindergarten until they are placed in a job, ensuring that they break out of a cycle of poverty, which they call completing "the Circle of Life."
-Their Final Leap program aids a student in choosing the right professional course which matches their strengths and interests, or provides scholarships to pursue college or vocational training.
+Parikrma also believes in an end-to-end (e2e) model in which they look after a child from kindergarten until they are placed in a job, ensuring that they break out of the cycle of poverty, which they call completing "the Circle of Life."
+Their Final Leap program aids students in choosing the right professional course that matches their strengths and interests, or provides scholarships to pursue college or vocational training.
 Their Last Mile program provides a professional mentor while students acclimate to their first year in the workplace.